Book a Call

 While working with a client on an issue regarding her successful yet sometimes stressful business, we were tapping on the issue at hand, and for whatever reason, we both ended up laughing hysterically.

 We tested her SUDS level (Subjective Units of Distress), and her level had decreased from a 10 to a 0.
 It was great to see how the tapping released her tension enough for her to see the issue from a different perspective and genuinely laugh about it.
 The laughter shifted her energy and brought her SUDS level down as well.
-At the beginning of the session, she didn’t feel like laughing at all.

 Research

-Steve Backlund, in his book Possessing Joy shares, “Researchers at Loma Linda University in Loma Linda, California, and Oakcrest Health Research Institute in Yucaipa, California, discovered that a good belly laugh (or even the anticipation of laughter) has a beneficial effect on our body’s hormones.
-They studied 32 healthy men, half instructed to view an hour-long funny video.
-The other half were told to sit in a room with various magazines.
-Blood was drawn from each man before, during, and after the experiment.
-The scientists discovered (even before the video clips started to play) that those chosen who watched the humorous videos had 27 percent more beta-endorphins and 87 percent more human growth hormone in their blood on average than the other group.
-The levels of these beneficial hormones remained high during and after the experiment.
+"They discovered that a good belly laugh (or even the anticipation of laughter) has a beneficial effect on our body’s hormones.
+The institute studied 32 healthy men — half watched an hour-long funny video, while the other half sat in a room with magazines.
+Blood was drawn before, during, and after the experiment.
+Even before the video started, those in the humor group had, on average, 27 percent more beta-endorphins and 87 percent more human growth hormone in their blood.
+These elevated levels remained high throughout the experiment and afterward."

 EFT